oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Choose Artifact ID.

-   You will be asked for the Maven Artifact ID for this new project, enter **accounts**.
+   You will be asked for the Maven Artifact ID for this new project, enter **account**.

   ![Artifact ID](images/obaas-spring-init-5.png " ")